Adapters

 | ID | Model's identifier. |

-| Display Name | A user-friendly name of the model that will be displayed on UI. |
+| Display Name | Name of the AI model displayed on UI. |

-| Description | A free-text description of the model |
+| Description | Description of the model. |

 Add